dalloyd1/PNW-Hops/Hops_Counties_CDL.md

 We’ve processed all the data using the mismatched raster coordinates with no problems.
-For the volume of data, transforming coordinates early adds computing time unnecessarily.
+For the volume of data, transforming coordinates early adds unnecessary computing time.
 Here, we have already filtered the data to isolate the landuse value of interest into a list of dataframes, and transform them directly to a simple feature using the correct CRS.
 <a id="epsg-fix"></a>

 ``` r